How Gratitude Changes Your Brain and Mood

 How does Gratitude Strengthen Relationships?

-Fosters Empathy and Compassion: Grateful individuals are more empathetic towards other people's emotions and are in a better position to respond with kindness, patience, and understanding.
+Fosters Empathy and Compassion.
+Grateful individuals are more empathetic towards other people emotions and are in a better position to respond with kindness, patience, and understanding.

 Enhances Relationship Satisfaction.
-Research demonstrates that couples that express gratitude for one another frequently feel closer, valued, and supported.
+Research demonstrates that couples who express gratitude for one another frequently feel closer, valued, and supported.
 It creates a we sense rather than a me sense.

 Practical Methods of Relationship Based Gratitude.

 Say it frequently.
-Don't presume that people understand you appreciate them tell them!
+Do not presume that people understand that you appreciate them, tell them!
 Saying something as simple as thank you for doing that can be incredibly effective.

 Write appreciation notes.
 Leave a post-it note for your partner, text a friend something you respect about them, or write a brief message expressing appreciation for someone's support.